Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

 ## Interesting Aggregates

-To delve deeper into the distribution of vspm (Vision Score Per Minute) and its relationship with player performance, we plotted overlaid histograms of all players' vspm values and a piviot table representing average z-score of `vspm` of all positions that win or lose.
+To delve deeper into the distribution of vspm (Vision Score Per Minute) and its relationship with player performance, we plotted overlaid histograms of all players' vspm values and a pivot table representing average z-score of `vspm` of all positions that win or lose.

 <iframe
   src="assets/all_mean.html"